What Do Louisiana Courts Look for in a Reorganization Plan?

 Here is what you need to know if your company is considering seeking Chapter 11 bankruptcy protection in Louisiana.

 First and foremost: “If you are in financial distress and want to file a Chapter 11 case, you better have a lawyer,” says R. Patrick Vance, a bankruptcy attorney and business litigator at Jones Walker in New Orleans.
-“The process, procedure, and requirements to successfully confirm a plan of reorganization is not something many lawyers can do, let alone laymen.”
+“The process, procedure, and requirements to successfully confirm a plan of reorganization is not something many lawyers can do, let alone laypersons.”

 Understanding the Basics